-Our group offers two PhD projects within the INPhINIT, ”la Caixa” Doctoral Fellowship Programme devoted to attracting international Early-Stage Researchers to the top Spanish research centres in the areas of Bio and Health Sciences, Physics, Technology, Engineering and Mathematics.
+We offer two PhD projects within the INPhINIT, ”la Caixa” Doctoral Fellowship Programme devoted to attracting international Early-Stage Researchers to the top Spanish research centres in the areas of Bio and Health Sciences, Physics, Technology, Engineering and Mathematics.
 ICMAB-CSIC is one of the “Severo Ochoa” centers selected and has published PhD positions in this year’s call under this programme to perform challenging and stimulating PhD projects.

-Once you have chosen the project, and are sure to fulfill all the eligibility criteria, click here to create your personal account and fill in the on-line “la Caixa” application form to apply for the fellowship.
+Once you have chosen the project, and are sure to fulfill all the eligibility criteria, to create your personal account and fill in the on-line “la Caixa” application form to apply for the fellowship.

 INPhINIT relies on the European Commission’s support through the Horizon 2020 Marie Skłodowska-Curie Actions – COFUND programme to recruit a larger number of researchers and achieve a broader impact, as well as to further pursue the highest standards for research training.